Estimating a probability mass function with unknown labels: The model, the data and the estimators

+It is interesting to note that the likelihood \eqref{eq:lik} can be interpreted as a matrix permanent of the nonnegative matrix $M_{ij} := \theta_i^{N_j}$.
+This relation enables one to use several techniques of approximate inference to evaluate the likelihood \cite{vontobel:2012,vontobel:2014}.
+We will not pursue this idea further here.
+This is mainly because we are interested in the extended model, where a relation to matrix permanents is more involved.

-It is not clear that $\widehat \theta$ exists nor that it is unique; have we actually defined an estimator?
-In fact, it is easy to exhibit observed data $N$ for which it does not exist; for instance, with $n=5$, the partition $N=(1,1,1,1,1)$.
+Returning to the MLE, it is not clear that $\widehat \theta$ exists nor that it is unique.
+In fact, it is easy to exhibit observed data $N$ for which it does not exist; for instance, with $n=2$, the partition $N=(1,1)$, see \ref{suppA} for the simple demonstration.
+For this reason we study instead the extended model MLE.
+Define the extended model MLE or the {\em Pattern Maximum Likelihood estimator} (PML) as